danielmoi/command-line-tute/commands/edit/chmod.md

 Use `755` when you want everybody to be able to read and execute the file (and for you to be able to write / edit the file).

 Use `700` if you want the script to be private (only you can read, write, and execute the file).

 ---
+## Directory permissions
+The permission set for directories is associated with slightly different actions:
+- r - read the contents of the directory (ie do an `ls`)
+- w - write into the directory (ie create files and directories)
+- x - enter that directory (ie `cd`)

+---